-Air quality - excedences of the National Air Quality Standards and Objectives for NO2 - the number of excedences of the National Air Quality Standards and Objectives for NO2.
+Air quality - excedences of the National Air Quality Standards and Objectives for NO2 - the number of exceedences of the National Air Quality Standards and Objectives for NO2.
 Data for this indicator is now only recorded for automatic sites.
 In Nottinghamshire there is only one such site, which is located in Nottingham City centre.
 (N/A indicates where data is not available).

-Broxtowe Nottinghamshire England Commentary on trend Indicator comments Indicator status Excedences of the National Air Quality Standards and Objectives for NO2 (2009) N/A 0 16 N/A N/A N/A Excedences of the National Air Quality Standards and Objectives for NO2 (2010) N/A 0 17 N/A N/A N/A

-Broxtowe Nottinghamshire England Commentary on trend Indicator comments Indicator status Excedences of the National Air Quality Standards and Objectives for NO2 (2011) 0 13 N/A N/A N/A
+Broxtowe Nottinghamshire England Indicator comments Indicator status Exceedences of the National Air Quality Standards and Objectives for NO2 (2009) N/A 0 16 N/A N/A N/A Exceedences of the National Air Quality Standards and Objectives for NO2 (2010) N/A 0 17 N/A N/A N/A Exceedences of the National Air Quality Standards and Objectives for NO2 (2011) 0 13 N/A N/A N/A